Vizir/carnival/README.md

 ## What does Carnival include?

-After you install Carnival, you will have:
+After you install Carnival, you will have a running CRUD application which is ready to manage the currently register useres.
+The real power of Carnival is that you easily extend to manage your data.
+Let's start to use it.

 ### Carnival Admin Application

-Under the '/admin' namespace will you find the Carnival application.
+The Carnival application will be under the '/admin' namespace.
-This application has some features already implemented.
-To use it, it will be necessary to:
+Some features are already implemented.
+To use it, do the following:

-* Create an administrator user, executem the following Rake Task
+* Create an administrator user, execute the following Rake Task

 ```
 rake carnival:users:add_admin["email@username.com","at_least_8_digit_password"]